magnusdv/pedtools/README.md

 Installation
 ------------

-pedtools is under development and not on CRAN yet.
-However, you can install the latest version from GitHub as follows:
+To get `pedtools`, install from GitHub as follows:

 ``` r
  # First install devtools if needed